Share the Gospel

 • When and why did my perspective on Christ begin to change?

 • What were the final struggles that I went through before I accepted Him?
-Why did I finally decide to accept Christ (or give Him complete control of my life)?
+Why did I finally decide to put my trust in Jesus?

 Share some of the changes that Christ has made in your life as they relate to your theme.
 Emphasize the changes in your character, attitude or perspective, not just changes in behavior.
 Be realistic.
 We still struggle as Christians.
 Life is far from perfect, but what's different about your life now?
 Think through these questions: